joshurtree/STT-Datasheet-Updater/README.md

 7. Reload the spreadsheet an additional menu call Import data will be added.

 ## Usage instructions
-### Importing crew data
+### Importing data
 1. Goto  https://texteditor.co and open the file you created on Google Drive.
-2. Replace the contents with code from https://stt.disruptorbeam.com/player.
+2. Replace the contents with the latest code from https://stt.disruptorbeam.com/player.
-3. Select the sheet that contains the data exported from datacore.app.
+3. Select the sheet that will contain the data.
+(For Captain Idol's Datacore Analysis Sheet it is Datacore Import)
-4. If a backup is needed the select Import Data -> Create backup sheet.
-5. Select Import Data -> Update crew data.

-### Importing item data
-1. Goto  https://texteditor.co and open the file you created on Google Drive.
-2. Replace the contents with code from https://stt.disruptorbeam.com/player.
-3. Select the sheet where you want the data to go
+4. Open the Import Data menu and select the data you want to import.
-4. If a backup is needed the select Import Data -> Create backup sheet.
-5. Select Import Data -> Update item data
+5. All future imports will go to the same sheet.
+(If you want to change the sheet to import to then select Data -> Named ranges and delete the associated range).

+Note.
+The crew data import is designed as a replacement for the data exported from https://datacore.app.

 ## Google authentication on first use
 Google requires you to review permissions when first using the code.
 After you sign in to your account it will give you a page that looks like.